-Long Valley School shall be governed by the LVCS Board of Directors, which shall include five (5) members.
+Long Valley School shall be governed by the LVCS Board of Directors, which shall include no less than five (5) to no more than seven (7) members.
 In accordance with Education Code Section 47604(c), the District may appoint a representative to sit on the Board of Directors.
 If the District chooses to do so, the Charter School may appoint another Director to ensure that the Board is maintained with an odd number of Directors.